GoScribble/Scribble/README.md

 # Scribble [![Build Status](https://travis-ci.org/GoScribble/Scribble.svg)](https://travis-ci.org/GoScribble/Scribble)

 Scribble is a library that will connect you and all your blogs in a simple, clean and universal way.
-With Scribble you can publish your blog posts across multiple blogging platforms and sites.
+With Scribble you can publish your blog posts across multiple blogging platforms, forums and sites.

 ```
 Please keep in mind when using Scribble that it is still in development